mintlu8/bevy_defer/README.md

 * Values are not guaranteed to be read if updated in rapid succession.
 * Value prior to reader creation will not be read by a new reader.

-`Signals` erases underlying types and utilizes the `SignalId` trait to disambiguate signals, this ensures no archetype fragmentation.
+`Signals` erases the underlying types and utilizes the `SignalId` trait to disambiguate signals, this ensures no archetype fragmentation.

 In systems, you can use `SignalSender` and `SignalReceiver` just like you would in async,